 As a part of his studies, JJ was required to attend live, online webinars and exclaims that attendance was well worth it.
 He refers to his lecturer as a ‘master’ on the topic and feels that this real time component (of an otherwise online program) was responsible for keeping his passion for the course alive.
 He also explains that scheduled webinar times allowed him to keep work a priorty.

 JJ makes special mention of the student support provided by the EIT team.
-His dedicated Course Coordinator gave both the administrative assistance and ongoing encouragement needed to help him through the course.
+His dedicated Learning Support Officer gave both the administrative assistance and ongoing encouragement needed to help him through the course.

 In conclusion, JJ makes a heartening comment.
 He believes the course contributed to his improved confidence and ‘considerable status change’, both of which have ‘fueled’ his desire to continue learning.